-Download the iCOMM Utilities app for your smart phone.
+• Download the iCOMM Utilities app for your smart phone.

 - Launch the iCOMM Utilities app on your smart phone, then follow the simple steps.
-The iCOMM Utilities app makes it easy to set up, program and control your Water Heater. - Create an account or log in to your existing account and tap the "add a water heater" button. - When the app prompts you to activate the Wi-Fi signal proceed with the following steps: - To activate the Wi-Fi signal, press the Wi-Fi button once.
-The LED will blink on and off in 0.5 second intervals.
-Wi-Fi will
+The iCOMM Utilities app makes it easy to set up, program and control your water heater. - Create an account or log in to your existing account and tap the "add a water heater" button. - When the app prompts you to activate the Wi-Fi signal, proceed with the following steps:

+To activate the Wi-Fi signal, press the Wi-Fi button once.
+The LED will blink on and off in 1/2 second intervals.
+Wi-Fi will activate pairing mode See Figure 22.

-Figure 21 - Wi-Fi Control
+Figure 22 - Wi-Fi Control

 The app will display a temporary Wi-Fi network to connect to your device.
-Select the network that matches the water heater DSN value, and your device will connect to the Wi-Fi radio an the Control Assembly:
+Select the network that matches the water heater DSN value, and your device will connect to the Wi-fi radio on the Control Assembly:

-Figure 22 - Select Temporary Network
+Figure 23 - Select Temporary Network